BriarPrince/BriarPrince/README.md

 - Past friends or their friends attempting to contact me on their behalf
 - Befriending me, then expecting a romantic relationship
 - Intimate or inappropriate jokes, unless you're close with me
+- Only contacting with me to vent or ask for favors, with no genuine interest in a relationship
 - Infantilising me because of my disability
 - Unable to communicate in any capacity
 - Malleus Yumeshippers, or ships.
 Either don't interact, or interact with caution
-- Using me solely to vent, or for favors
 </details>

 <details>